VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > CQRS journey, the implementation may well change as we learn more and
 > refactor the code.

-## The Conference Management Bounded Context
+## The Conference Management bounded context

 The Conference Management Bounded Context that enables a Business Customer to define and manage conferences is i a simple